SAP/terraform-provider-btp/docs/data-sources/subaccount_environment_instances.md

 page_title: "btp_subaccount_environment_instances Data Source - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Gets all the environment instances in a subaccount.
+  List all the environment instances in a subaccount.
   Tip:
   You must be assigned to the subaccount admin or viewer role.
 ---

 # btp_subaccount_environment_instances (Data Source)

-Gets all the environment instances in a subaccount.
+List all the environment instances in a subaccount.

 __Tip:__
 You must be assigned to the subaccount admin or viewer role.